HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Introduction

 The visual navigation task with the inclusion of human dynamics is widely referred to as the crowd-aware visual navigation task in the robotics community~\cite{chen2019crowd}.
-This task is challenging for several reasons.
-Firstly, to complete the navigation task, the agent needs to learn the patterns of human actions~\cite{kretzschmar2016socially}, which are complex and unstructured~\cite{dugas2022navdreams}.
-Furthermore, it is infeasible to predict the motion dynamics in crowded habitats as the motion of each person is typically affected by their neighbours~\cite{alahi2017learning}.
-Most prior works on crowd-aware navigation works in robotics usually consider training the agent in 2D simulators~\cite{chen2019crowd, borenstein1989real, kretzschmar2016socially, alahi2016social,chen2017socially,nguyen2022deep,ferrer2013robot,alahi2017learning, trautman2020real,nguyen2020autonomous,liu2021decentralized, bennewitz2005learning}.
-The assumption of using 2D simulators is impractical~\cite{dugas2022navdreams} given that real-life robots primarily perceive human activities through visual sensors rather than employing mathematical social force models~\cite{yadav2023habitat} to address the task.
+This task is challenging because the agent needs to learn the patterns of human actions~\cite{kretzschmar2016socially}, which are complex and unstructured~\cite{dugas2022navdreams}.
+Furthermore, it is infeasible to predict the motion dynamics in crowded habitats as the motion of each person is typically affected by their neighbours~\cite{alahi2016social}.
+Most prior works train agents using 2D simulators~\cite{chen2017socially,liu2021decentralized}, which is impractical since robots perceive human activities via visual sensors rather than mathematical social force models~\cite{dugas2022navdreams}.

-Recently, a few attempts to add dynamic humans to 3D photorealistic simulators~\cite{2021igibsonchallenge, makoviychuk2021isaac} are shown to have limitations regarding the human dynamics model, as well as the available number of human models and scenes.
-In addition, one of the most critical drawbacks of recent 3D simulators integrating human dynamics lies in their computational efficiency.
-While E-AI simulators strive to facilitate rapid rendering and parallelization, prior simulators have proved to be inefficient in terms of computation~\cite{yokoyama2022benchmarking, makoviychuk2021isaac}.
-In general, the lack of 3D simulators with well-designed human dynamics makes the developed methods less applicable and expresses the necessity of establishing a standardized 3D benchmark for simulators that integrate human behaviors.
+Recent attempts to add dynamic humans to 3D photorealistic simulators~\cite{2022igibsonchallenge, makoviychuk2021isaac} have shown limitations in human dynamics models and world scale.
+For instance, the limited number of humans employed in~\cite{2022igibsonchallenge} can hinder generalization in human recognition~\cite{alahi2016social}.
+Additionally, one of the most critical drawbacks of recent 3D simulators integrating human dynamics lies in their computational efficiency~\cite{yokoyama2022benchmarking}, even though E-AI simulators strive to facilitate rapid rendering and parallelization~\cite{wijmans2019dd}.
+In general, the lack of 3D simulators with well-designed human dynamics reduces the applicability of developed methods, highlighting the need for a standardized 3D benchmark that integrates human behaviors.